fogus/spiel/wurfelspiel/pentwr/README.markdown

 Placing
 -------

-TODO

-* when you place a die you always place the face that's showing on the side of your choice
+The dice that a player has in stock must all be placed on the pyramid.
+When placing a die it must always be placed such that its face value is showing on one of the pyramid sides.
+There is one exception to this rule and that is if a die is placed on the center-most square where naturally the die thus placed will eventually be buried.

 - if it'll show two or three faces:
     - if it's your die then one must be the smallest face on the perpendicular edge
     - if it's your opponent's die then one must be the